-- Individual covariates, measured before exposure to information treatments: religion, education, marital status, employment status, landlord status, whether participant has a child in the household, number of children in household, number of children below the age of 10 in the household, whether participant has employed someone, smartphone ownership, household size, per capita food expenditure, Crowne and Marlowe (1960) social desirability score, a measure of willingness to persuade in discussions, a proxy for baseline progressive social attitudes, whether they have used an app or website to order a taxi/motorbike/auto, whether they have used an app or website to order food/drink/groceries, whether they have used an app or website to order other goods, whether they normally receive groceries themselves, willingness to pay for delivery (i) in 7 day's time, and (ii) today. - Group-level covariates: For each of the individual covariates, I will use the mean for the other two members of the participant group as a possible control.
+- Individual covariates, measured before exposure to information treatments: religion, education, marital status, employment status, landlord status, whether participant has a child in the household, whether participant has employed someone, household size, per capita food expenditure, Crowne and Marlowe (1960) social desirability score, whether they have used an app or website to order a taxi/motorbike/auto, whether they have used an app or website to order food/drink/groceries, whether they have used an app or website to order other goods, whether they normally receive groceries themselves, self-reported willingness to pay for delivery charges. - Group-level covariates: For each of the individual covariates, I will use the mean for the other two members of the participant group as a possible control.
 In addition, possible controls will be added for the relationship between the group members.